 Can You Drywall Over a Mirror?

-The majority of the time, mirrors are glued to walls with a black, rubber-like adhesive.
-It’s tough but pliable enough to allow the house to “settle” without shattering the mirror.
-It’s usually applied to the back of the mirror in 8-10 dabs, but I can’t speak for all installations.
+Most of the time, mirrors are glued to walls with a black, rubber-like adhesive.
+It’s tough but pliable enough to allow the house to “settle” without shattering.
+It’s usually applied to the back of of the glass in 8-10 dabs, but I can’t speak for all installations.

-Next, grab the entire edge of the mirror and pull it outward as though you were opening a door.
+Next, grab the entire edge of the panel and pull it outward like you were opening a door.
 Again, go slow.
 You should once again peel the paper facing off the drywall.

 Now take joint drywall compound and use it to coat over the areas where the paper has peeled off: Prime and paint.